jjsimpso/molasses/README.md

 * **Done** Give option to open 'd' and 'P' item types in external application.

 ## Platform
 Molasses is a Racket GUI application, which means it will run on Windows, MacOS X, and Linux.
 If Racket is already installed on a system, Molasses can be launched from the source with the command 'racket main.rkt'.
-Binary executables which include the Racket runtime will be made available here in the future.
+Binary executables which include the Racket runtime are available in the Releases section.
+Currently, binary releases are only available for Linux and Windows.
+MacOS X is forthcoming.

 Racket can be downloaded from [The Racket Homepage](https://racket-lang.org)